MyrtoLimnios/covid19-biblio/README.md

 #### Additional information
 <details><summary> <b>Comment/issues</b> </summary>1) a simulated population is generated to reproduce a realistic distribution across geographical space and realistic contact patterns; 2) country-scale simulation which can embed a high level of details and structure and parameterize different strategies, but demands many geographical, social and health data</details></br>

-## Rational evaluation of various epidemic models based on the COVID-19 data ofChina
+## Rational evaluation of various epidemic models based on the COVID-19 data of China
 ### General information
 **Authors** : Wuyue Yang , Dongyan Zhang , Liangrong Peng , Changjing Zhuge , Liu Hong</br>
 **Publication date** : 03/12</br>